foldright/auto-pipeline/README.md

 ### 2. implementing your handler for pipeline

-we can implement `MapConfigSourceHandler` and `SystemConfigSourceHandler` (they are all in the [configSource handler example](auto-pipeline-examples/src/main/java/com/foldright/examples/config/handler)):
+we can implement `MapConfigSourceHandler` and `SystemConfigSourceHandler` (they are all in the [ConfigSource handler example](auto-pipeline-examples/src/main/java/com/foldright/examples/config/handler)):

 ```java
 public class MapConfigSourceHandler implements ConfigSourceHandler {